 In a few instances, I’ve recommended alternate options in case these popular spots are too busy.
 I only did that when there’s a similar restaurant in the same price range with the same style of food that’s also located in the Historic District.

-Also, I’m only focusing on restaurants located within the actual Historic District, so these are ones you can easily walk to from your hotel.
+In fact, I’m only focusing on restaurants located within the actual Landmark Historic District, so these are ones you can easily walk to from your hotel.
 I know how overwhelming it can be when you visit a new city, so I always try to make things as easy as possible for you!

 If you plan to do a hop-on/hop-off trolley tour, I’ve actually created a helpful one-day Savannah itinerary that will help you plan out your entire day, and it includes the best restaurant stops directly along the trolley route (a few of which are listed below).